TJ-Z25/starbucks/README.md

   rmarkdown
   tidyr

+### Repository Structure
+code/: R scripts for data cleaning and analysis
+Dockerfile: Instructions for building the Docker image
+Makefile: Build automation for the project starbucks.csv: Raw data file final_project_starbucks.Rmd: R Markdown file for the final report

-### Users should use `cd` in their terminal to navigate to a directory where they wish to download this repository
+Users should use `cd` in their terminal to navigate to a directory where they wish to download this repository

 ### Using Make
 The entire analysis can be run using the provided Makefile: